 Medical fitness for scuba diving is probably the most important consideration, regardless of experience or skill level.
 There are a number of medical conditions and factors which are well understood, especially with regards to the possible risks when scuba diving.

-For this reason, dive centers like ourselves use the relevant medical questionnaires so that each person's state of health can be properly determined prior to undertaking any type of scuba diving trip or course.
+For this reason, dive centers like ourselves use industry-standard medical questionnaires so that each person's state of health can be properly determined prior to undertaking any type of scuba diving trip or course.

-As COVID-19 is a new disease, about which very little is known, and less still when it comes to the possible effect on someone being able to dive safely after they have had the disease; anyone who has contracted COVID-19 or believes they may have had an unconfirmed case, please seek expert medical advice prior to diving.
+COVID-19 has now been with us for a while, though relatively little is known about the possible effects on someone being able to scuba dive safely after they have had the disease.
+For anyone who has contracted COVID-19 or believes they may have had an unconfirmed case, please seek expert medical advice prior to diving.

-Since the beginning of the outbreak, we have been following various sources who specialise in dive-related medicine but in particular the 'Diver's Alert Network', an organisation who have been at the forefront of dive medicine for almost 40 years.
+Since the beginning of the outbreak, we have been following various sources who specialise in dive-related medicine but in particular the 'Diver's Alert Network', an organization that has been at the forefront of dive medicine for almost 40 years.

 Over the years they have been an invaluable resource for up-to-date information, and they have now created a COVID-19 specific resource hub on their website:

-However, we believe strongly in diver safety and would encourage all divers to carefully review the dive medical questionnaire found HERE, and should there be any "YES" responses on the form; it's been some time since you had an examination, or you would simply like some peace of mind, please don't hesitate to arrange a visit to your physician.
+We believe strongly in diver safety and would encourage all divers to carefully review the dive medical questionnaire found HERE, and should there be any "YES" responses on the form; it's been some time since you had an examination, or you would simply like some peace of mind, please don't hesitate to arrange a visit to your physician for a thorough consultation.